Online fund transfer fraud is used by criminals to move money in near real-time, knowing the victim will be unable to block the transfer in-time.

 Phishing is when a criminal attempts to trick a person into giving away personal information through emails, calls, or by impersonating websites or businesses.
 They will often urge people to give away this information through urgent language.

-Phishing attacks can target almost anyone and so by having a system that understands the behavior of these criminals will be able to identify them more easily.
-Also, similar to the other forms of transfer fraud, a rules based system can help detect if a criminal is engaging with high risk individuals or businesses, or is making more transfers than the allowed amount.
+Phishing attacks can target almost anyone and so by having a system that understands the behavior of these criminals, you will be able to identify them more easily.
+Also, similar to the other forms of transfer fraud, a rules-based system can help detect if a criminal is engaging with high-risk individuals or businesses, or is making more transfers than the allowed amount.
+To best protect against fraud, it's important to be aware of the emerging challenges you face.

 If you are interested in learning more about how Unit21 can help protect your company from online transfer fraud, schedule a meeting today.